Bordered Floer homology and contact structures: Preliminaries

 Cutting along $\gamma_1^+$ on $S_0$ yields $S_1$, while attaching a handle to $S_1$ gives rise to $S_2$, which is decorated with the new cocore $\gamma_2^-$.
 However, any cutting arc associated to $h_3$ necessarily intersects $\gamma_2^-$ on $S_2$, as the endpoints of $\gamma_3^+$ must lie closer to the positive ends of $A_2$ than the endpoints of $\gamma_2^-$.
 Thus the foliated open book is not sorted.

 \end{example}

-We may always stabilize a foliated open book to obtain a sorted one. \begin{theorem}\cite [Theorem 3.10, Proposition 8.4]{LV} Any foliated contact three-manifold $(M,\xi,\mathcal{F})$ admits a supporting sorted foliated open book.
-Moreover, if two sorted foliated open books support the same foliated contact three-manifold, then we can stabilize each through sorted foliated open books to obtain a common sorted foliated open book.
-Moreover, all of these stabilizations can be assumed to be performed on the $S_0$ page \footnote{Although not explicitly stated in \cite{LV}, this fact follows directly from the proof of \cite[Proposition 8.4]{LV}.} as in Definition \ref{def:stab}. \end{theorem}
+We may always stabilize a foliated open book to obtain a sorted one. \begin{theorem} Any foliated contact three-manifold $(M,\xi,\mathcal{F})$ admits a supporting sorted foliated open book.
+If two sorted foliated open books support the same foliated contact three-manifold, then we can stabilize each through sorted foliated open books to obtain a common sorted foliated open book.
+Moreover, all of these stabilizations can be assumed to be performed on the $S_0$ page as in Definition \ref{def:stab}. \end{theorem}

+\begin{proof} The first two statements are taken from \cite [Theorem 3.12, Proposition 8.4, Theorem 8.14]{LV}.
+The final claim that the necessary stabilisations may be assumed to occur on the $S_0$ page is implicit in \cite{LV}, as explained next; we include the brief argument here, although it relies on the connection between foliated and partial open books described in Section~\ref{sssec:suff}.
+Specifically, the proof of \cite[Proposition 8.6]{LV} explains why stabilizations on the $S_0$ page suffice to turn an arbitrary sorted foliated open book into a sufficiently stabilized\footnote{This subclass consists of the foliated open books which can most easily be related to partial open books, a relationship which we discuss shortly.} foliated open book.
+The proof that two sufficiently stabilized open books admit a common stabilization relies on Giroux Correspondence for the associated partial open books, and hence, leads again to stabilizations on $S_0$. \end{proof}

 \begin{example} Figure~\ref{fig:sorttorus} shows that the foliated open book from Example~\ref{ex:torus} may be stabilized to a sorted foliated open book.
 Starting from index $S_0$, the first obstruction to being sorted occurred as an intersection between $\gamma_2^-$ and $\gamma_3^+$ on $S_2$.
 This intersection may be removed by stabilizing ``at'' the $S_2$ page; that is, by shifting twice and then stabilizing at the new $S_0$.
 Each new page is obtained from the corresponding old page by attaching a one-handle with one attaching interval on each binding component.
 The new final maps to the new initial page by a positive Dehn twist; after shifting back, this becomes a positive Dehn twist identifying the two copies of the $S_2'$ page, as shown.
 Thus $\gamma_2^-$ changes by a positive Dehn twist as it ascends to higher-index pages, while $\gamma_3^+$ changes by a negative Dehn twist as it descends to lower-index pages.